MahmoudMa2002/50projects50days/Day01_Expanding_Cards/README.md

 ##  Improvements Made
-- **Movie-themed design** – Replaced generic images with curated film posters
+- **Movie-themed design** – Replaced generic images with movie backgrounds for some movies i like
-- **Letterboxd integration** – Added direct links to each film's review page
+- **Letterboxd integration** – Added direct links to each movie's letterboxd page
-- **Visual enhancements** – Refined styling with improved colors and polish
+- **Visual enhancements** – Refined styling with improved colors and polish inspired by letterboxd colors

 ##  What I Learned